-Asylum seekers staying in centres have the right to material reception conditions including: accommodation, food, clothing and a cash allowance.
+Asylum seekers staying in centres have the right to material reception conditions including accommodation, food, clothing and a cash allowance.
 The new Asylum Act has introduced in 2018 the possibility of cash allowance for personal needs.
-However, not a single cash allowance has been granted so far.
+However, not a single cash allowance has been granted so far according to the author’s knowledge, nor was such practice publicly reported by relevant CSOs in 2021 and the first quarter of 2022.

 Persons seeking asylum and accommodated at an Asylum Centre or a reception centre do not have the right to access social welfare.
 This remains a possibility for persons staying in private accommodation.
 Social assistance in these cases shall take the form of a monthly cash allowance provided that the person is not accommodated in an Asylum or Reception Centre and that he or she and the members of his or her family have no other income, or that this income is below the legally prescribed threshold for establishment of the amount of social allowance.
 The Decision on Social Assistance sets down the following monthly amounts: